 SimpliCD web login and processing pages require an HTTPS connection.
 Attempts to access SimpliCD with http only will result in a "page not found" error.
-TLS v1.2, 1.1 and 1.0 are available; SSL 2 and 3 are not supported.
+TLS v1.2 is required; TLS 1.1 and 1.0 and SSL 2 and 3 are not supported.
 A valid digital certificate is provided by a trusted certificate authority.

 Azure console operations web login and operations pages require an HTTPS connection.
 Azure console operations attempted with http redirect to https.
-TLS v1.2, 1.1 and 1.0 are available; SSL 2 and 3 are not supported.
+TLS v1.2 is required; TLS 1.1 and 1.0 and SSL 2 and 3 are not supported.
 A valid digital certificate is provided by a trusted certificate authority.